zugz/tox-onionPathsProposal/onionPathsProposal.md

 When beginning a search to fill an announce/friend close list, we use a node from the corresponding relay pool as the destination.

-In the DHT module, we change the eviction policy for all but the closest k-buckets in our close list: if a bucket is such that the closer buckets contain at least 16 nodes between them, then we remove a node from the bucket only if it is timed out.

 ## Justifications
 To minimise the chances of a successful attack, we aim to keep the pools _independent_, meaning that whatever an attacker does, the probabilities of